 Dr. Berenbaum played a leading role in the creation of the USHMM and the content of its permanent exhibition.
 He served as president of the Survivors of the Shoah Visual History Foundation, and and currently is Director of the Sigi Ziering Institute: Exploring the Ethical and Religious Implications of the Holocaust, located at the American Jewish University in Los Angeles, California.

 He co-produced One Survivor Remembers: The Gerda Weissmann Klein Story, which won an Academy Award for Best Documentary Short in 1996, and an Emmy Award.
 He was the chief historical consultant for Last Days, which also won an Academy Award.
 Berenbaum was historical consultant for History Channel's The Holocaust and was executive producer of Swimming in Auschwitz and a consultant for Defiance and Uprising, among other Holocaust-related films and documentaries.
+Berenbaum is the founding partner of Berenbaum Jacobs Associates, a firm designing Museums, Special Exhibitions, Memorials and Educational Centers.
+He lives in Los Angeles and travels widely promoting Holocaust education.

 Three Palm Trees Productions